fdsjfioafioeajfijeaifjreafojeiosky/blog/README.md

 # blog
 just a reminder for everyday............. \
-If you wanna ask me a question mail me!!!! address: tenjiann19890604@gmail.com
+If you wanna ask me a question, mail to the address below! \
+address:tennjiann19890604@gmail.com